ISO 7010

+A sign with a warning symbol and various prohibition and mandatory symbols.

-ISO 7010 is an International Organization for Standardization technical standard for graphical hazard symbols on hazard and safety signs, including those indicating emergency exits.
+ISO 7010 is a technical standard by the International Organization for Standardization for graphical hazard symbols on hazard and safety signs, including those indicating emergency exits.
 It uses colours and principles set out in ISO 3864 for these symbols, and is intended to provide "safety information that relies as little as possible on the use of words to achieve understanding."

-The standard was published in October 2003, splitting off from ISO 3864:1984, which set out design standards and colors of safety signage and merging ISO 6309:1987, Fire protection - Safety signs to create a unique and distinct standard for safety symbols.
+The standard was published in October 2003, splitting off from ISO 3864:1984, which set out design standards and colours of safety signage and merging ISO 6309:1987, Fire protection - Safety signs to create a unique and distinct standard for safety symbols.

-As of September 2022, the latest version is ISO 7010:2019, with 10 published amendments.
+As of September 2022, the latest version is ISO 7010:2019, with 11 published amendments.
 This revision canceled and replaced ISO 20712-1:2008, incorporating the water safety signs and beach safety flags specified in it.

 Shape and colour

 ISO 7010 specifies five combinations of shape and colour to distinguish between the type of information presented.